algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

  ## 3. Flaws tracking.

    To keep an eye on every errors, we will use Githubs issues to keep track on a case-by-case basis.
 By doing this, we will be able to access every issue that occured during the project.
-Here is an example:

  ## 4. Environment.